How to Cook Beef Tenderloin to Succulent Perfection

 How to Cook Beef Tenderloin Steaks

-One clear advantage of grilling or sautéing steaks instead of cooking whole beef tenderloin is a much quicker cook time.
-When you want to enjoy all the tenderness of a roast without waiting so long for it to cook, turn to a beef tenderloin steak recipe instead.
+One clear advantage of grilling or sautéing steaks instead of cooking whole beef tenderloin?
+A much quicker cook time.
+When you want to enjoy all the tenderness of a roast without waiting for it to cook, turn to a beef tenderloin steak (aka filet mignon) recipe instead.

 How to Cook Beef Tenderloin Steaks in a Skillet

-Heat skillet over medium-high until hot.
+Heat skillet ($36, Target) over medium-high until hot.
 Add 1 Tbsp. butter; reduce heat to medium.
 (Or coat cool skillet with nonstick cooking spray before heating; continue as directed.)
 Cook, uncovered: